 If you’re looking to buy an investment property, the most important metric is whether you can make money from the rental or the flip.
-There are various ways to calculate the anticipated reward or lack thereof from an investment, but today, we’re going to take a look at cash-on-cash return.
+There are various ways to calculate the potential reward (or lack thereof) from an investment – and one of these ways is cash-on-cash return.

-In this article, we’ll explore what cash-on-cash return is, how and why it’s used, and how you can calculate it yourself.
-We’ll close by discussing how to think about a good cash-on-cash return and how it can change over time.
+Let’s explore what cash-on-cash return is, how and why it’s used and how you can calculate it.
+Then, we’ll walk through how to think about a good cash-on-cash return and how it can change over time.

 What Is A Cash-On-Cash Return?

-Cash-on-cash return is an equation that takes a look at your annual property-based income before taxes and compares it to the total cash you have invested in the property.
+Cash-on-cash return is an equation that calculates the potential return on investment (ROI) for commercial real estate and rental properties.
+It takes a look at your annual property-based income before taxes and compares it to the total cash you’ve invested in the property.

-We’ll get into specific variables a bit later on, but the basic formula is:
+We’ll get into specific variables a bit later on, but the basic cash-on-cash return formula is:

-If you can consistently gain a higher return, you can use this formula to determine how quickly you might be able to use the funds from this property to fund a down payment on future real estate investments.
+If you can consistently gain a higher return, you can use this formula to determine how quickly you might be able to make other potential investments.
+You could also use the operating income from a given rental property to fund a down payment on future real estate investments.